About GDP · Est. 1991 · Mombasa, Kenya

 Jocelyne Wright-McLemore

-Jocelyne coordinates GDP’s international supply chains, medical and educational shipments, volunteer missions trip logistics, and donor communications — bridging the organization’s US and Kenya operations.
-Her background in international business ensures that every delivery reaches the right community at the right time.
+Jocelyne coordinates GDP’s international supply chains, medical and educational shipments, volunteer missions trip logistics, and donor communications — bridging US and Kenya operations.
+Full bio →

 10+ years of service